While the basics of the Haskell module system are easy to understand, there are certainly interesting corner cases and non-obvious (mis)features.

 module Main(main) where.

-Sometimes you want to check whether some Haskell snippet compile.
+Sometimes you want to check whether a piece of Haskell code compiles.
 You may put it into a file and try

 ghc test.hs.
-But even if the snippet itself doesn’t contain errors, you’ll get a message
+But even if the code itself doesn’t contain errors, you’ll get a message

 test.hs:1:1: The function `main' is not defined in module `Main'